Maintenance

 At times it is possible that weeds may occasionally appear on the surface usually as a result of wind-blown seeds, no matter how much care is taken to maintain the surfacing.
 It is recommended that they are removed ensuring that the full root of the weed is extracted and not broken off, this can be done by hand.
 If weeds are deep-rooted it is advisable that they are killed off with an appropriate weed killer.

-Please note- the following should not be used on your surfacing as it will invalidate the guarantee: solvent or petrochemical and oil based products (including some weed-killers).
+Please note: The following should not be used on your surfacing as it will invalidate the guarantee: solvent or petrochemical and oil based products (including some weed-killers).

-If your Wet pour or Polymeric Sports surfacing becomes damaged due to vandalism, misuse or general wear and tear we recommend that is repaired as quickly as possible to prevent further damage to the surfacing.
+If your wetpour or polymeric sports surfacing becomes damaged due to vandalism, misuse or general wear and tear we recommend that is repaired as quickly as possible to prevent further damage to the surfacing.

-Shade Sails are highly tensioned fabric structures and our recommendation is that they are only removed by trained experienced people.
+Shade sails are highly tensioned fabric structures and our recommendation is that they are only removed by trained experienced people.
 Other than re-tensioning and replacement of fixings (if required) the shade sail should be kept in situ for any other maintenance tasks.
-Please note that if you are working at height a suitable risk assessment should be carried out before maintenance works commence.

 We recommend that the following maintenance is followed for your installed Shade Sail: